Before We Get Married

-Before We Get Married (我們不能是朋友 (wo men bu neng shi peng you, 'We Cannot Be Friends')) is a 2019 Taiwanese television series created and produced by Gala Television and Jason's Entertainment.
+Before We Get Married (我們不能是朋友 (wo men bu neng shi peng you, 'We Cannot Be Friends')) is a 2019 Taiwanese romance TV series created and produced by Gala Television and Jason's Entertainment.
 The story is adapted from an original novel of the same title, penned by the screenwriter Fang-Yun Tsai 蔡芳紜, or also known by her pen name Ayamei 阿亞梅, who is also the screenwriter of popular Taiwanese series Love @ Seventeen and Boysitter.
-Directed by Feng Kai, it stars Jasper Liu and Puff Kuo as the main cast, both are reunited for the second time after Taiwanese series Pleasantly Surprised.
+Directed by Feng Kai, the series stars Jasper Liu and Puff Kuo as the main cast, both are reunited for the second time after Taiwanese series Pleasantly Surprised.
 Filming began in September 2018.

 Synopsis

 Zhou Weiwei is in a serious relationship with her earnest and average boyfriend Li Haoyi who works in the same company as her.
 Haoyi adheres to a strict planning of their lives and Weiwei faithfully follows it.
 On the other hand, Chu Kehuan is a capable and talented stock trader earmarked to be CEO of the securities company he is working for.
-He is in an unhappy 10 year long relationship with Gao Ziyuan, a beautiful woman who spends lavishly and devotes her life to him.
+He is in an unhappy 10-year-long relationship with Gao Ziyuan, a beautiful woman who spends lavishly and devotes her life to him.

 An unexpected meeting between Zhou Weiwei and Chu Kehuan leads to Kehuan being enamoured with her thrifty principles and strong personality.
-Kehuan sets out to woo her but Weiwei is committed to Haoyi and is turned off at his unfaithfulness.
+Kehuan sets out to woo her but Weiwei is committed to Haoyi and is turned off by Kehuan's unfaithfulness.
 Weiwei is furthermore horrified when she discovers that he is actually the boyfriend of her college classmate.
 Despite this, Weiwei begins to doubt her relationship with Haoyi and finds herself drawn to Kehuan.
 When Haoyi insists on buying a house for them, they accidentally stumble onto Kehuan and Ziyuan's home.
 Because of its high price and Kehuan's flirty antics, Weiwei insists on turning down the offer.
 Kehuan approaches her and makes her an indecent proposal for her to spend a night with him in exchange for a discount.
 Though she agrees, Kehuan stops it.
 Despite their encounter failing to come to fruition, Kehuan still offers to give them the discount.